molivil/vmodem/README.md

 # ::NOTE:: !!if you have a 8250 UART you must use speeds of 19200 baud or lower!!

-Tested on Ububtu and Debian based Linux but should work with some mods on other Unix based O/S
+Tested on Ubuntu and Debian based Linux but should work with some mods on other Unix based O/S